cdown/chrisdown.name/_posts/2025-05-12-safer-signal-sending-with-pkill-require-handler.md

 `pkill -H` is most valuable in system management contexts where signals are traditionally used for control, such as:

-1. **Log rotation scripts**: When telling a service to reopen its logs
+1. When telling a service to reopen or rotate its logs
-2. **Configuration management**: When asking a service to reload its config
+2. When asking a service to reload its config
-3. **Service control scripts**: When controlling long running processes
+3. When controlling long running processes through signals

 For example, you can audit your `/etc/logrotate.d/` directory and update any `postrotate` scripts that send signals from something like this: